Entryways to our homes create one of two immediate feelings: welcoming and peaceful, or cluttered and chaotic.

 One of the biggest problems I see a lot of clients and friends struggling with is a small entryway with little room to organize and store stuff.
 The family ends up tripping over shoes and jackets and getting irritated every time they enter their tiny cluttered space.
 That's not the way our homes should greet us!

-So I've come up with the 5 essentials that will get you out of Crazytown and into Happyland - whether you have a tiny non-entryway or a cavernous mudroom.
+So here are the essentials that will get you out of Crazytown and into Happyland - whether you have a tiny non-entryway or a cavernous mudroom.

-A surface area to throw down your phone, keys, mail, and anything else you might be lugging in or need to find quickly on your way out is key to an organized entry.
+Keeping your phone, keys, change, lip balm, sunglasses and anything else you might need to find quickly on your way out is key to an organized entry.
 Having a dedicated place for all of these things instead of having them fall onto the floor will keep you from losing them and your mind.
 But don't just throw them on top of a shelf willy-nilly.
-Keep a pretty bowl or small basket or tray on top to keep them neatly corralled.
+Keep a pretty bowl or small basket or tray to keep them neatly corralled.
+This can sit on a console table or small chest if you have room for one in your entry, or just on a bench if not.

 You'll be thankful to have a place to perch when you're trying to get on those high heels or lace-up boots.
 If you have a tiny space for an entry, just use a little stump stool, like the one I had in my condo.